skylags/Learn-Dynamic-Programming/README.md

 3. Longest Palindromic Subsequence : LPS(X) = LCS(X,reverse(X)).
 4. Minimum No of Deletions to make a string palindrome : Length of string - LPS(X).
 5. Printing SCS - Similar to printing LCS as discussed above with some minute code variations.
 6. Longest Repeating Subsequence : Here, the whole subsequence must repeat in the string.
-We just add a variable where current indexes shouldn't be equal.
+We just add a condition where current indexes shouldn't be equal.
 The code remains same as in LCS.
 7. Sequence Pattern Matching : Here, we just check if size of pattern equals LCS of both the strings.